aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-formatting/font-settings/apply-superscript-and-subscript-effects-on-fonts/_index.md

 ---
-title: Apply Superscript and Subscript Effects on Fonts with Node.js via C++
+title: Apply Superscript and Subscript Effects on Fonts
 linktitle: Apply Superscript and Subscript Effects on Fonts
 type: docs
 weight: 80